Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: The Rules of the Game

 \end{lemma}

-The fact that $\sigma(\calQ(\cake))$ coincides with the $\sigma$-algebra generated by all closed intervals in $\cake$ is often used in connection with abstract cakes, which carry a topology, hence a family of open and of closed sets.
+The fact that $\sigma(\calQ(\concake))$ coincides with the $\sigma$-algebra generated by all closed intervals in $\concake$ can be used to generalize Lemma~\ref{lem:Borel-sigma-algebra} to abstract cakes, which carry a topology, hence a family of open and of closed sets.
 The thus generated \enquote{topological} $\sigma$-algebra plays a special role and has a special name.

-\begin{definition} We denote by $\calB(\cake)$ the smallest $\sigma$-algebra on $\cake$ containing all closed intervals from $\cake$ and call it the \textbf{Borel} or \textbf{topological $\boldsymbol{\sigma}$-algebra} over~$\cake$. \end{definition}
+\begin{definition} We denote by $\calB(\concake)$ the smallest $\sigma$-algebra on $\concake$ containing all closed intervals from $\concake$ and call it the \textbf{Borel} or \textbf{topological $\boldsymbol{\sigma}$-algebra} over~$\concake$. \end{definition}